ismaelw/laratex/README.md

 ## Credits

 This Package was inspired alot by the `laravel-php-latex` package created by [Techsemicolon](https://github.com/techsemicolon/laravel-php-latex)
+Later I started my own version of `laravel-php-latex` [ismaelw/laravel-php-latex](https://github.com/ismaelw/laravel-php-latex) because of missing support on the other package.

 For better compatibility and better configuration handling I decided to create this package.

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information about any major change.

 ## License